stblake/psf/README.md

 # psf
 Perfect Sequence Finder (psf) - finds constructions for perfect sequences and arrays.
+This program is a spin-off of numerous different programs I have been running since mid 2006.
+Many details of this program are given in my [PhD thesis](https://monash.figshare.com/articles/Constructions_for_Perfect_Autocorrelation_Sequences_and_Multi-Dimensional_Arrays/4903103), in particular Chapter 9.

 This program searches for n-phase two dimensional arrays with perfect periodic autocorrelation.
 The index function of the array is of the form